 In addition, you'll see a summary of the profile in a separate Custom Profile text window.
-It will list the file name, tooth shape, total teeth, and the reference (initial tooth) phase and width in degrees.
+It will list the file name, tooth shape, total teeth, and the reference (initial tooth) phase and width in degrees, as well as the CYP phase and width, if any.
 You can drag this window to any convenient location.
 The default font size is set to 30 pixels by this line near the start of the Engine_Sim macro:

 Mtr0="<F(30)" ;Default font for Custom Profile info

 You can change the default by replacing the "30" with another font size.
 If you want to change the size while the window is displayed, you can drag its lower border or corner until you get the desired text size.
 Then toggle the Design button twice to resize and reformat the window using the new font with proper margins.

 If you want to test the same general Crank or Cam profile but use a different tooth shape, toggle the filename button back to Custom Profile List, change the Tooth Shape selection, then toggle Custom Profile List back on and load the same file again.

 When Custom Profile List is active, the normal controls for Base Teeth, Gap/Extra Teeth, Tooth Width, and Start Phase are disabled, but still show the same settings.
 The Tooth Shape control is also disabled to show that you can't change the shape while running with the custom profile; you have to reload for that.
 The Width/Phase - Degrees/Percent button is also disabled since Custom Profile List always assumes degrees.